vmarc/lassi/README.md

 Now you should be able to see random data in the *Monitor* component.
 Make sure you enter a universe (1,2 or 3) in the text field.

 To test the recording capability, you can record a single or multiple frames.
-After recording, you should be also to see the recorded scenes in the *List of Scenes* component.
+After recording, you should be able to see the recorded scenes in the *List of Scenes* component.